jpalumickas/csstats/README.md

  # => 15
 ```

-You can find player by specified name.
+You can get player information by specified name.

 ```ruby
 stats = CSstats.new(path: 'csstats.dat')